 Fauju Singh - 101-year-old marathon charity challenge

 Prepare yourself – a 101-year-old man is about to put your running efforts to shame.
-After starting a bit later than most people – 89 years old to be exact – he has gone on to run 9 marathons and set world records for the 90 plus age group left right and centre.
+After starting a bit later than most people – 89 years old to be exact – he has gone on to run numerous marathons and set world records for the 90 plus age group left right and centre.
+Fauju completed the 2015 London Marathon in a time of 7 hours and 49 minutes when he was 101 years old.
 All the while he has been raising money for charities such as the British Heart Foundation.
 So remember, it’s never too late to start your marathon running career or a charity challenge of your own.

 Ellen MacArthur - Round the world charity challenge